idimitriadis0/TranslateOnLinux/docs/index.md

 It is entirely possible to work as a professional translator while running a GNU/Linux distribution as your chosen operating system.

-The available information on compatible translation-related tools being sparse or out of date, this wiki aims to provide a list of offline (desktop) and online (cloud) solutions for linguists who wish to work on a GNU/Linux computer.
+This wiki aims to provide a list of desktop and web solutions for linguists who use a GNU/Linux OS for their work.
 The listed software should provide a comprehensive toolbox to fit most translation needs.

-Inspiration for this list: the website [LinuxForTranslators.com](http://www.linuxfortranslators.org/) by Marc Prior, and [tuxtrans](https://www.uibk.ac.at/tuxtrans/), a GNU/Linux distribution specifically targeted at translators by [Peter Sandrini](http://www.petersandrini.net/en-index.html), along with its list of [installed software](https://www.uibk.ac.at/tuxtrans/software.html).
+Inspiration for this list: the website [LinuxForTranslators.com](https://www.linuxfortranslators.org/) by [Mark Prior](https://www.marcprior.de/en/intro.html), and [tuxtrans](https://www.uibk.ac.at/tuxtrans/), a GNU/Linux distribution specifically targeted at translators by [Peter Sandrini](http://www.petersandrini.net/en-index.html), along with its list of [installed software](https://www.uibk.ac.at/tuxtrans/software.html).

+For a more general overview, head over to [LinuxForTranslators.com](https://www.linuxfortranslators.org/).
+For discussing any GNU/Linux-related topics in a professional translation/localization context, consider subscribing to the [LinuxForTranslators@groups.io](https://groups.io/g/LinuxForTranslators) mailing list.

 *Curated by [Jean Dimitriadis](https://www.proz.com/translator/2042360) (EN-FR/EL-FR translator).*

 # CAT TOOLS

-Some popular computer-aided translation (CAT) tools, such as SDL Trados, memoQ or Deja Vu are only Windows-compatible, but they are far from being the only options.
-There are indeed some powerful translation tools that can run on GNU/Linux.
+Some popular computer-aided translation (CAT) tools, such as SDL Trados, memoQ or Déjà Vu are only Windows-compatible, but they are far from being the only options.
+There are some powerful translation tools that can run on GNU/Linux.
 It is worth noting almost all of them can handle (albeit with some limitations) Trados SDLXLIFF files and/or SDLPPX packages, which are often sent out by translation agencies.

 These include the following: